mesacarlos/WebConsole/README.md

 * Colors supported, for both Windows and Linux hosts.
 (Colors are represented different in each platform).
 * Real-time connected players, machine CPU and server RAM usage information.
 * Capable of keeping active connections to more than one server to keep retrieving console log in the background for them all.
-* English, Spanish, Chinese (thanks to Neubulae and OPhantomO), Czech (thanks to Tada), Deutsch (thanks to NoNamePro0), Dutch (thanks to Twockx), French (thanks to pickatchou999), Italian (thanks to AlexZap), Portuguese (thanks to AlexandreMuassab and Connect500BR) and Russian (thanks to Stashenko) supported.
+* English, Spanish, Chinese (thanks to Neubulae and OPhantomO), Czech (thanks to Tada), Deutsch (thanks to NoNamePro0), Dutch (thanks to Twockx), French (thanks to pickatchou999), Italian (thanks to AlexZap), Korean (thanks to XxPKBxX), Portuguese (thanks to AlexandreMuassab and Connect500BR) and Russian (thanks to Stashenko) supported.
 * Free, updated regularly, and many more!

 ![Screenshot](https://i.imgur.com/sN1sYju.png)